-Subject I1 and I2
+Subject I1 12

-English 9
+English 9 10

-Maths 7
+Maths 9 9

-Science 2
+Science 2 2

-History 2

-Geography 2

-Art 2
+Art 2 2

+Topic 2 2

-Design Technology/Outdoor Education 2
+Design Technology/Outdoor Education 2 2

-RS 1
+RS 1 1

-Computing 1
+Computing 2 1

-WPD 1
+WPD 2 1

-Spanish 1
+Spanish 1 1

-Music 2
+Music 1 1

-PE/Swimming 2
+PE/Swimming 2 2

 Games 1

-35
+35 35

-TRACKSUIT FRIDAY
+TRACKSUIT DAYS

-Pupils in I1 and I2 come to school dressed in their tracksuit on a Friday.
-In warmer weather, navy blue PE shorts are suitable.
-Trainers should be worn, and pupils may wear their usual school socks.
+Pupils in I1 and I2 come to school dressed in their tracksuit on the day when they are timetabled for both PE and swimming.
+For I1, this will be a Wednesday and for I2, a Friday.
+In warmer weather, navy blue PE shorts are preferred.
+Trainers should be worn, and pupils should wear white sports socks.
 Pupils will also need to bring their swimming kit in a separate, waterproof bag.
-Pupils will have all their PE, Swimming and Games lessons on a Friday morning.
-I1 and I2 pupils will bring home their PE kit bag on a Thursday evening.
+Pupils should keep their kit in their rucksack in school at all times, bringing it home the evening before their tracksuit day.